 Classical random fields or functions are well suited to describe structures and properties of systems, that vary randomly in space and/or time.
-They have found many useful applications in applied and computational mathematics and science: in the statistical theory or turbulence, medical science, geoscience, engineering, imaging, computer graphics, statistical mechanics and statistics, biology and cosmology $\mathbf{[26-45]}$.
-Gaussian random fields (GRFs) are of special significance as they can occur spontaneously in systems with a larger number of degrees of freedom via the central limit theorem.
-GRFs also arise in the study of complex systems like spin glasses, optimization problems and protein folding \textbf{[43-45]}.
-Coupling random fields or noise to ODEs or PDEs is also a useful methodology for studying turbulence, random systems, chaos, pattern formation etc. $\mathbf{[72-75],[ 79-84]}$.
-Stochastic partial differential equations (SPDEs), arising from the coupling of random fields/noises to PDEs is also an evolving research field $\mathbf{[76-79]}$.
-Such SPDES can model the propagation of heat, diffusions and waves in random medias or turbulent medias.
+They have found a myriad of useful applications in applied and computational mathematics and science: in the statistical theory of turbulence, medical science, geoscience, engineering, imaging, computer graphics, statistical mechanics and statistics, biology and cosmology $\mathbf{[26-45]}$.
+Gaussian random fields (GRFs) are of special significance as they can occur spontaneously via the central limit theorem, in systems with a large number of degrees of freedom.
+GRFs also arise in the study of complex systems like spin glasses, in optimization problems and protein folding \textbf{[43-45]}.
+Coupling random fields or noise to ODEs or PDEs is also a useful methodology for studying turbulence, random systems, chaos, pattern formation etc. Within pure and applied mathematics, stochastic partial differential equations (SPDEs), arising from the coupling of random fields/noises to PDEs is an evolving research field $\textbf{[46-49]}$.
+SPDES can model the propagation of heat, diffusions and waves in random medias or turbulent medias.
 Many dynamical systems are also affected or influenced by noise, which can either destabilize or stabilize a dynamical system \textbf{[51-54]}.
-All physical systems possess noise on some scale, either of thermal, mechanical or even quantum origin. \begin{defn}\textbf{(Gaussian random field in 1D)} Let $\mathbb{I\!D}$ be a slab of depth $\mathrm{L}$, or semi-infinite slab containing matter with (mean) absorption coefficient $\mathsf{\Sigma}_{A}$.
-Let $\mathscr{G}(Z)$ be a an intrinsic homogenous and isotropic GRF or 'noise' existing and defined for all $Z\in\mathbb{I\!D}$.
+All physical systems invariably possess noise on some scale, either of thermal, mechanical or even quantum origin. \begin{defn}\textbf{(Gaussian random field in 1D)} Let $\mathbb{I\!D}$ be a slab of depth $\mathrm{L}$, or semi-infinite slab containing matter with (mean) absorption coefficient $\mathsf{A}$.
+Let $\mathbf{G}(z)$ be a an intrinsic homogenous and isotropic GRF or 'noise' existing and defined for all $z\in\mathbb{I\!D}$.
 (See Appendix A.) The GRF is determined entirely by its first two moments and has the properties \begin{enumerate} \item The 1st and 2nd moments are

 The field is regulated in that